 Job Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that the employment of all kinds of bakers, including cake bakers, will grow by 6% from 2012 to 2022; this is slower than average.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that the employment of all kinds of bakers, including cake bakers, will grow by 6% from 2018 to 2028; this is average job growth.
 Although more bakery food stuffs will be needed as the population grows, the advancement of automated kitchen implements will balance out the need for more workers in this field.
-The median annual salary for all bakers was $23,160 as of May 2013, reported the BLS.
+The median annual salary for all bakers was $26,520 as of May 2018, reported the BLS.